-- Pat the chicken dry with kitchen paper.
+- Marinate: Pat the chicken dry with kitchen paper (Note 1).
 Rub very well with the marinade, outside and inside as well.
 Cover with cling film and marinate for 2-3 hours in the fridge.
 Bring to room temperature before placing it in the oven, about 30 minutes.

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.

-- Place the squeezed lemon halves into the chicken's cavity.
+- Tie chicken: Place the squeezed lemon halves into the chicken's cavity.
 Tie the legs of the chicken and place the chicken on top of the veggies.

-- Bake for 1 hour and 15 minutes or until the internal temperature of the chicken reaches 73 degrees Celsius/165 degrees Fahrenheit.
+- Roast for 1 hour and 15 minutes or until the internal temperature of the chicken reaches 165 degrees Fahrenheit/ 73 degrees Celsius.

-- Let the chicken rest for about 15 minutes before carving.
+- Rest the chicken for about 15 minutes before carving (Note 2).